 Mold doesn’t just pose a threat to our health.
 It can also lead to significant structural damage.
 The tiny mold spores can infiltrate porous materials such as wood, drywall, and ceiling tiles, accumulate over time, and gradually degrade these materials.

 This introduction to mold underscores the importance of valid and timely mold remediation methods.
 One widely debated topic around mold removal is whether ammonia kills mold.
-The answer requires a detailed understanding of both the nature of mold and the properties of ammonia, which we will delve into shortly.

 One cannot accurately address the question, “Does ammonia kill mold?” without first understanding the nature of ammonia.
 What is it?
 How does it function as a cleaning agent?
 And what are its potential risks and benefits?